perrin-isir/xomx/xomx/tutorials/xomx_kidney_classif.md

-It is important to use the keys `"labels"`, `"all_labels"` and `"obs_indices_per_label"` as they are expected by some XOMX functions.
+It is important to use the keys `"labels"`, `"all_labels"` and `"obs_indices_per_label"` as they are expected by some *xomx* functions.

 We then save the modifications:
 ```python